YubNub Social YubNub Social

 NKorean Troops Spotted in Russia-Ukraine Combat Zone

-The first North Korean military units trained in Russia have been deployed for the war against Ukraine to the Kursk region, a Russian border area where Ukrainian forces staged a major incursion in August.
+The first North Korean military units trained in Russia have been deployed for the war against Ukraine to the Kursk region, a Russian border area where Ukrainian forces staged a major incursion in August, The Hill reported Thursday night.

 Like